 Snow is finally falling, the temperature is dropping, January hibernation is kicking in and all of this calls for one thing…soup!
-My creamy coconut soup was perfect for summer, butternut squash soup for the fall, but now I wanted a wintery soup to keep me warm on these bitterly cold nights.
 French onion soup has always been my absolute favorite.
 The deeply flavored soup with bread soaking into it and cheese melting on top is irresistible.
-So to create some comfort this winter, I developed my own spin on the classic dish: onion dijon soup with pretzel roll croutons.
+So to create some comfort this winter, I developed a new take on the classic dish: onion dijon soup with pretzel roll croutons.

 - 1 stick unsalted butter

 - 1 ½ lbs sliced red onions

 - ½ lb sliced leeks